Culture of the Maldives: Cuisine

 The cuisine of Maldives is mainly fish as the fishing industry is the second-largest industry in the country.
 Daily meals include rice and fish, the most common foods, with fish being the most important source of protein in the average diet.
 In the past very few vegetables were eaten due to a lack of farming land in the country.
-Elders smoke guduguda, an elongated pipe that goes through a trough of water.
 Most food served in tourist resorts is imported.
 On ceremonial occasions, meat other than pork is eaten.
 Alcohol is not permitted except at tourist resorts.
-The local brew "bogaru" is consumed instead of alcoholic beverages.
 Basic commodities such as rice, sugar, and flour are imported.
-A popular Maldivian dish is garudhiya, a fish broth with rice as well as people in Maldives eat roshi, a Maldivian flatbread.
+A popular Maldivian dish is garudhiya, a fish broth with rice, typically eaten with rice, fried or grilled fish, chili pepper, lime, onions, garlic and theluli faiy (fried monringa leaves).
+In addition to this, people in the Maldives eat roshi (flatbread) with Kulhi mas (fresh tuna cooked with chili, tomato paste, coconut milk, oil, onion, salt and spices), Mas huni (canned tuna, onion, grated coconut, lime juice, salt and chili), Rihaakuru (tuna-based thick sauce) and different types of curry.